Untitled design (2)

 Customs brokers as notify party

 If a CBP Form 4811 designates a broker as authorized notify party for refunds and that broker is ACH-enrolled, they can receive funds on the importer's behalf.
+The Form 4811 designation must have been on the original entry.

 No direct refund